 Tuesday @7pm The mid-week club / training ride.
-It takes place every Tuesday, meeting at carluccios and takes in a sharp 30km route around the surrounding area.
+This takes place every Tuesday, meeting at outside Carluccios and takes in a sharp 30km route around the surrounding area.
 This allows members to get in those extra miles after work if they are unavailable for a club ride at the weekend.

-Some members will look to work hard in this session with coordinated ‘though & off’ at a faster pace.
-Members are advised to group with like minded individuals.
-Do not chase Strava cups, look to set a new PBs or sprint you are not Cavendish so NO sprinting at ANY point as the roads will be busy.
+Some members will look to work hard in this session with coordinated ‘though & off’.
+Members are advised to group with similar ability individuals.
+Under NO circumstances do members chase Strava cups, look to set a new PBs or sprint.
+You are not Cavendish so NO sprinting at ANY point as the roads will be busy.

 The maximum group size is 6 without exceptions.
 This is due to the roads being busier, more traffic and the fading light.
 See the clubs gold rules below for further details.

 Saturday @8am ‘Open‘ ride for all abilities.
 This ride will be based on the range of ability of the attending riders.